-Staffing in police administration is comprised of the chief of police, two assistant chiefs of police,one lieutenant, one sergeant and three civilian personnel.
-Responsibilities include professional standards, planning and research, budget management, personnel administration, false alarm program administration and social media communications.
+Staffing in police administration is comprised of the chief of police, two assistant chiefs of police, one lieutenant, and four civilian personnel.
+Responsibilities include professional standards, planning and research, budget management, personnel administration, media relations, and social media communications.
 The department's two bureaus, Operations and Management Services, are each commanded by an assistant chief.

 Professional Standards ensures the accreditation standards set by the Texas Law Enforcement Best Practices Recognition Program are upheld.
 Internal control and compliance issues are addressed by investigating allegations of misconduct by department employees.